moshelooks/grind/README.md

 - `REPO_ROOT_DIR` - absolute path to the root of their repository.
 - `GRIND` - absolute path to the `grind` script itself.
+- `GRIND_CURRENT_COMMAND` - full name including group(s) of the command itself.
+For
+  example the script `commands/foo/bar/baz` will see `foo bar baz` as the current command.
 - `MARKDOWN_READER` - a shell command that reads markdown from standard in and renders it to standard out.
 The default is `glow -w 93` if [glow] is installed, falling back to `cat` if `glow` is not found.